Comprehensive Guide on Sales Coaching [Sales Experts Edition]

 You can then have the rep set a goal of using that phrase a percentage of the time during their conversations, and review the impact of this commitment in the following session.

-10. Reinforce positive behaviors
+10. Reinforce Positive Behaviors

 When we think about training and coaching, we tend to focus on identifying negative behaviors (ones that don't turn into good sales results) and eliminating them.